xan105/web-component-markdown/README.md

 ```

 `clipboard-copy-code` will have the attribute `copied` set when the content has been copied to the clipboard;
-You can target it via css and add a `timeout` (ms) attribute/property value to `clipboard-copy-code` if you wish to do some kind of animation on copy.
+You can target it via CSS and add a `timeout` (ms) attribute/property value if you wish to do some kind of animation on copy.

 `clipboard-copy-code` also fires a `copied` event just in case.